-Students Promoting Eating Disorder Awareness and Knowledge (SPEAK)
+Students Promoting Eating disorder Awareness and Knowledge (SPEAK), College of Health

-Theatre, Fine Arts and Humanities in London Learning Abroad Program
+Theatre, Fine Arts, and Humanities in London Learning Abroad Program, College of Fine Arts

 Matt Bradley, Honors College

 Matt Bradley was a distinguished assistant professor in the University of Utah Honors College, where he led several programs on social justice and change.
 Bradley was an active member of his community and was recognized for his approachability and his encouraging nature to students of all levels.
 Bradley was a good listener and supported the dreams and ambitions of his students for a more just society.
 A student stated on his behalf, "Through activism, a positive example and an enormous heart, he inspired students to be all that they could be, to never let life get them down and to live with open hearts and minds."
 The award will be given posthumously, as Bradley passed away in March 2012.
 See a video about Matt Bradley.